 Commercial Impacts of Brexit on the Ecology and Environmental Management Sector

-In Summer 2018, we conducted a survey of both members and the wider environmental community, to determine how the Brexit vote has affected ecologists and environmental managers commercially.
+In the summer of 2018, we conducted a survey of both members and the wider environmental community, to determine how the Brexit vote has affected ecologists and environmental managers commercially.
 The survey also looked at the measures that are being considered, or have been put in place, to mitigate any negative commercial impacts.

 Links to key information and documents, including position statements regarding Brexit, are available at our Resource hub.